Agnes Varis: Career

 In 1970, aged 40, she started Agvar Chemicals and co-founded Marsam Pharmaceuticals in 1985.
+At Agvar Chemicals she wasn't liked as a boss.
+She was too strict and everybody was afraid of her.
+She couldn't hold people working for her company for a long time.
+She had 13 secretaries in one year for example.

 She became the founder and President of Aegis Pharmaceuticals in 1992.
 Throughout the 1990s and 2000s, Varis maintained a close relationship with Hillary Clinton and President Bill Clinton.
 Varis was appointed by President Barack Obama to the President's Committee on the Arts and Humanities, which encompassed 26 leading citizens from the private sector with an interest in and commitment to the humanities and the arts, as well as 12 heads of federal agencies which had cultural programs.

 Varis also advocated for prescription drug reform.
 She helped draft the Hatch-Waxman Act of 1984, intended to ease generics' passage to market.
 She also helped draft the Greater Access to Affordable Pharmaceuticals Act, which was co-sponsored by Senators Charles Schumer and John McCain and passed as part of the Medicare Modernization Act of 2003.
 Varis helped found the Generic Pharmaceutical Association, an industry group, in 2000, and chaired the organization.